Heat records fall in California; Super Bowl LVI could be among the warmest played

 Numerous daily maximum temperature records broken across the Bay Area and Central Coast today!
 Both San Francisco International Airport @ 78° and Salinas Municipal Airport @ 87° also exceeded their all-time February record high temperatures. #CAheat #BayAreaHeat #BayArea pic.twitter.com/rVWQcPxszS— NWS Bay Area 🌉 (@NWSBayArea) February 11, 2022

-While the highest temperatures have been recorded in Orange County around the Los Angeles area and across the Inland Empire and Deserts, the Bay Area has seen its fair share of record temperatures.
-San Francisco International Airport snagged its highest February temperature on record at 78 degrees, beating out a 77 degree reading on Feb.
+While the highest temperatures have been recorded in Orange County around the Los Angeles area and across the Inland Empire and deserts, the Bay Area has seen its fair share of record high temperatures.
+San Francisco International Airport snagged its highest February temperature on record at 78 degrees, beating out a 77-degree reading on Feb.
 26, 1986.
 It was not only the warmest February day but the highest temperature during any of the December through February winter months.

-February temperatures at the airport have warmed 3.9 degrees on average since 1948, due to both climate change and urbanization.
+February temperatures at the airport have risen 3.9 degrees on average since 1948, because of climate change and urbanization.

 While the airport set a record high Thursday, the high of 76 in downtown San Francisco fell a little short.
 Its highest February temperature of 81 degrees occurred on Feb.
 26, 1986.

-Santa Rosa, Redwood City, Oakland, San Jose and Gilroy all broke daily records (for Feb.
-10) on Thursday, with highs in the upper 70s.
+On Thursday, Santa Rosa, Redwood City, Oakland, San Jose and Gilroy broke daily records for Feb.
+10, with highs in the upper 70s.
 Salinas hopped up to 87 degrees — a whopping 11 degrees higher than its previous Feb.
 10 record of 76 degrees set in 2002 and matching its highest mark for the whole month.

-Farther south, Los Angeles International Airport narrowly missed a record on Wednesday when the temperature soared to 85 degrees; 88 was the number to beat, set in 2016.
+Farther south, Los Angeles International Airport narrowly missed a record on Wednesday when the temperature soared to 85 degrees; 88, set in 2016, was the number to beat.
 Average highs for mid-February are in the middle 60s.
-Thursday hit 82 degrees, coming in third place behind a record high of 85, also set in 2016.
+Thursday hit 82 degrees, coming in third behind a record high of 85, also set in 2016.

 While Los Angeles just missed records, several surrounding locations tied or broke Feb.
-10 record highs Thursday, including Santa Maria Airport, Oxnard, Paso Robles Airport and Burbank Airport.
+10 record highs on Thursday.
+That list included Santa Maria Airport, Oxnard, Paso Robles Airport and Burbank Airport.

 We have a few new high temperature records for SW CA today, from SLO County down to LA County.
 More warm weather on the way through Sunday. #CAwx pic.twitter.com/nXchaVMr5P— NWS Los Angeles (@NWSLosAngeles) February 11, 2022